ivankovnatsky/nixos-config/docs/beelink.md

    case.
 Also, because if you configure only one server in DHCP settings, TP-Link advertises as a seconds it's own IP as DNS (in clients default DNS servers), whick breaks the resoltion, thus dplicated dnsmasq IP two times

+3. Tried to use AP mode in Asus, and configuring DNS local network IP in TP-Link it unpredicatably changed the network 192.168.0.1/24 -> 192.168.1.1/24 🤷

 ## BIOS